Sprite (drink) Logo

 Sprite (drink) Symbol

-The parent company of Coca-Cola pays great attention to marketing, so each redesign of its brand logo was associated with a change in the advertising slogan.
+The parent company of Coca-Cola pays close attention to marketing, so each redesign of its brand logo was accompanied by a change in the advertising slogan.
 It has many options for visual identity, so the labels on cans and bottles intended for different countries may differ.
-But they have one thing in common – the desire for a modern style attractive to a potential segment of young buyers.
+But they have one thing in common: a desire for a modern style that appeals to a potential segment of young buyers.

 The Sprite logos use the Verlag Black Italic typeface, designed by graphic studio Hoefler & Co.
-The main colors are yellow (representing lemon) and several shades of green (representing the palette of lime).
+The main colors are yellow (representing lemon) and several shades of green (representing lime).
 Some emblems also feature orange, black, and blue to reflect the water theme.